jcmartinez/drupalpro14/README.md

 DrupalPro14 with Vagrant
 ===========

-By wrapping the automations DrupalPro offers with the Vagrant enviroment, you can quickly create independent, sharable and disposable pre-configured development enviroment for drupal.
+By wrapping the automations DrupalPro offers with the Vagrant environment, you can quickly create independent, sharable and disposable pre-configured development enviroment for drupal.

 This is a vagrant project based on [DrupalPro14](https://github.com/jcmartinez/drupalpro14), which is derived from the QuickStrat and DrupalPro projects (see credits below).

 #Prerequisites
 I'm assuming you're familiar with Vagrant, if not going through their [Getting Started](http://docs.vagrantup.com/v2/getting-started/index.html) tutorial should be enough.

-You can [istall Vagrant](https://www.vagrantup.com/downloads.html) on any OS, but for this readme I'll assume you're using Windows.
+You can [install Vagrant](https://www.vagrantup.com/downloads.html) on any OS, but for this readme I'll assume you're using Windows.

 [Having git](https://git-scm.com/) is not a must, but it would make you're life much easier.